Garbaz/Blog/_posts/2023-10-06-Time-Hierarchical.md

 The abstraction hierarchy differs from the other two dimensions of space and time in that it doesn't correspond to anything physical in the world.
 I can consider the movement of another person's hand concretely, how the fingers curl, how the hand moves around, say if I were to want to dodge it in a boxing match.
 But I can also consider the movement of the hand more abstractly, as a particular boxing move, or a communicative gesture.

 So the model of the world that we actively hold in our head at any point in time can be small scale or large scale (spatial), short term or long term (temporal), and concrete or abstract (abstraction).
-There are many levels in each of these three dimensions, and notably, these levels are not continous.
-Rather, if we want to consider the world at say a different spatial scale, we make a discontinous transition.
+There are many levels in each of these three dimensions, and notably, these levels are not continuous.
+Rather, if we want to consider the world at say a different spatial scale, we make a discontinuous transition.
 E.g. from considering the grain of rice to considering the bowl as a whole.

 But these three hierarchy dimensions are *not* uncorrelated!
 Transitioning a level up in one dimensions generally also corresponds to transitioning a level up in the other dimensions.
 E.g. When I go from thinking about the movement of an animals limbs about the animal as a whole, I also go from thinking about what will happen in the next fraction of a second to what will happen in the next few seconds, and I also go from thinking about the concrete dynamics of the animal's body, to the more abstract pathing and goals the animal is going for.
 The larger of a part of the world we are considering, the less concrete our representation can be, and the less short term our predictions can be.
 And the other way around, if want to think about the long term, the dynamics of a small part of the world become chaotic and untractable, so we have to consider the world at a larger scale and more abstractly.